Celiac Disease: Causes, Symptoms, and Supportive Strategies

 Homocysteine is an inflammatory amino acid that is produced as a byproduct of protein metabolism.
 It is metabolized in the body through remethylation and transsulfuration.
 Proper levels of methylated vitamins B2, B6, B12, folate, and magnesium help to prevent homocysteine from building up in the body.

-If you have high homocysteine levels, Homocysteine Support contains synergistic nutrients to facilitate the efficient metabolism of homocysteine.
 Vitamin B12 works with folate and its metabolites to change homocysteine into the non-toxic amino acid methionine.
 Providing proper methylation support can help to reduce homocysteine to a safe level.

 9. Reduce Oxalates